SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

  -Verification Activities:

      Software verification is yet another vague term, but for practical purposes, let’s just say that that refers to “code review” in human language.

+## Project plan
+ When I started my deep learning journey, one of the first things I learned was image classification.
+It’s such a fascinating part of the computer vision fraternity and I was completely immersed in it!
+But I have a curious mind and once I had a handle on image classification, I wondered if I could transfer that learning to videos.